International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ##### Response

-If the message is successfully processed, the [Provider](../model/terminology.md#provider) must return an HTTP 200 (OK) response.
-The response body is not specified and clients are not required to process it.
+If the message is successfully processed, the [Provider](../model/terminology.md#provider) must return an HTTP 204 (No Content) response.

 ### 2.4 The `negotiations/:providerPid/events` Endpoint _(Provider-side)_